-Question Indica ative content Number The c quality of written communication will be assessed in this ver (strands i, ii and iii) 1 (c) AO1 The main ways include: people cannot understand God's reasons for allowing evil and suffering evil and suffering might be part of a wider plan evil and suffering is part of a test from God God gave people free will, they abuse it people may pray for those who are suffering people may do charity work approaches are possible and must be marked according to the .
+Question Indica ative content Number The o quality of written communication will be assessed in this ver (strands i, ii and iii) 1 (c) AO1 The main ways include: people cannot understand Allah's reasons for allowing evil and suffering evil and suffering is part of Allah's plan evil and suffering is part of the test from Allah Allah gave people free will Muslims pray for those who are suffering Muslims may do charity work approaches are possible and must be marked according to the .
 If you are unsure of the validity of an answer, it must be sent to v.
 Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: • giving a way • not saying how but only describing the problem of evil • not saying how but only saying why The answer is likely to be in basic English.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a way not saying but only describing the problem of evil not saying how only saying why The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
-The writing may have some coherence and will be generally comprehensible but lack both clarity and organisation.
+The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-3-4 Basic understanding of the issue is shown typically by: • using two brief ways • or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical and/or spelling errors Level 3 5-6 are likely to be present.
-A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
+Frequent syntactical and/or spelling errors are likely to be present.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief ways or a fully developed way or two ways with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.

-Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief way • or two developed ways , , •or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.